Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

 Second, to control the estimation error of the adjusted reward during learning, we need to design a bounded domain for the dual parameter (i.e., the dual space).
 In contrast, \cite{balseiro2020regularized} adopt an unbounded dual space which is unfriendly to the analysis of our learning process, {as illustrated in the first bullet point in the previous section.
-By adopting a bounded domain for the dual parameter, we able able to upper bound the estimation errors as well, leading to correct regret scalings.} An additional benefit of our new dual space is that due to its simpler shape, we are able to employ a closed-form dual update rule (Algorithm~\ref{alg:eg}, Section~\ref{sec:mirrordescent}) for \emph{any} fairness metric.
-In contrast, \cite{balseiro2020regularized} may only achieve this for selected fairness metrics and the dual update in our algorithm is much simplified.
+By adopting a bounded domain for the dual parameter, we are able to upper bound the estimation errors as well, leading to a correct regret rate.} An additional benefit of our new dual space is that due to its simpler shape, we are able to employ a closed-form dual update rule (Algorithm~\ref{alg:eg}, Section~\ref{sec:mirrordescent}) for \emph{any} balancing metric.
+In contrast, \cite{balseiro2020regularized} may only achieve this for selected balancing metrics and the dual update in our algorithm is much simplified.

 Third, the regret analysis (especially the analysis related to the dual variable) greatly relies on the magnitude of our model parameter estimations.
 While the natural (regularized) least-squares estimator may not provide the desired bound, we employ an additional convex program $\mathcal{M}_t$ to compute a set of bounded model estimates.
-This $\mathcal{M}_t$ program is also helpful to guarantee the concavity the estimated (adjusted) revenue function so that we may computationally efficiently find its maximizer which crucially connects to the decision we will make at each time step.
+This $\mathcal{M}_t$ program is also helpful to guarantee the concavity of the estimated (adjusted) revenue function so that we may computationally efficiently find its maximum point which crucially connects to the decision we will make at each time step.

-Finally, to achieve computational efficiency, we innovatively adopt an $\ell_\infty$-norm confidence radius instead of the usual $\ell_2$-norm confidence radius when computing the Upper Confidence Bounds so that we are able to maximize the UCB of the adjusted revenue function in polynomial time.
+Finally, to achieve computational efficiency, we adopt an $\ell_\infty$-norm confidence radius instead of the usual $\ell_2$-norm confidence radius when computing the Upper Confidence Bounds so that we are able to maximize the UCB of the adjusted revenue function in polynomial time.
 Also, by reducing the $\mathcal{M}_t$ program to a linear program with infinitely many constraints, we design a polynomial-time separation oracle and invoke the Ellipsoid method to efficiently solve the $\mathcal{M}_t$ program.
 Both ingredients help our algorithm to achieve the polynomial time complexity that addresses the second bullet point of technical challenges mentioned in the previous section.

 For the first 3 technical contributions, we provide more concrete explanations at the end of Section~\ref{sec:alg}, after the introduction of notations and the algorithm description.
 For the last item, please refer to Section~\ref{sec:find} and Section~\ref{sec:optim} for more details.